LandRegistry/hmlr-design-system-legacy/README.md

 Releases are pushed to internally hosted versions of PyPi and npm on the Nexus repository manager.
 The process is as follows:

-- Get master to the desired state wish to release
+- Get `main` to the desired state wish to release
-- Ensure package.json contains the version number for the tag you are about to release (Following semver principles)
+- Ensure `package.json` contains the version number for the tag you are about to release (Following semver principles)
 - Set up an additional upstream remote to the version on GitLab (In the common group).
 Don't replace the main GitHub remote - you want to end up with two remotes.
 - Push the code to Gitlab (Something along the lines of `git push gitlab` assuming you called the remote that)
 - Go to GitLab and tag the branch.
 This will cause the pipeline to run and push the npm and PyPi packages to Nexus